 By far the most popular dive and snorkel tour location off Townsville is beautiful Magnetic Island.

-Read all about the tours and attractions on the island and book your sailing, dive and snorkel tour with instant availability.
+Read all about the Magnetic Island tours and attractions and book your sailing, dive and snorkel tour with instant availability.

 The snorkeling and scuba diving around the bays of Magnetic Island are simply intoxicating.
 Catch the ferry boat from Townsville and you are in Tropical paradise.